hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_code.md

 But I am in favour of order in MAPS and also in objects.
 So you can work with indices.

-[17:55:26](#csmt-a8JJFdPkbJEi-c66WSRS04dfGC-XvExviSDLu8) <hiiamboris (NOT THIS ONE)>: we did not advocate indexes Ì†ΩÌ∏â
+[17:55:26](#csmt-a8JJFdPkbJEi-c66WSRS04dfGC-XvExviSDLu8) <hiiamboris (NOT THIS ONE)>: we did not advocate indexes üòâ
 I like indexes in maps as they are

 [17:55:39](#zZ11XTzZthA_23QJo2zYqg1JNsq7T7Nb_0l0GS03BLI) <hiiamboris (NOT THIS ONE)>: